On groups that can be covered by conjugates of finitely many cyclic or procyclic subgroups: Proof of Theorem

-By Theorem~\ref{thm:padic} each $\widehat H_{p}$ is $p$-adic analytic and therefore linear.
-Let $H_p$ denote the image of $H$ in $\widehat H_{p}$.
-Then $H_p$ is a discrete finitely generated linear group with finite NCC and hence by Theorem~\ref{thm:NCClinear} must be finite, infinite cyclic or infinite dihedral, where the last case may only occur for $p=2$ (since $H_p$ is residually-$p$ and thus cannot have $q$-torsion for $q\neq p$).
-If $H_p$ is finite, it must be a finite $p$-group.
-If in addition $H_p$ is non-cyclic, its abelianization is also non-cyclic and hence $\NCC(H_p)\geq p+1$.
-Since $\NCC(H_p)\leq \NCC(H)$, there are only finitely many $p$ for which $H_p$ is finite non-abelian.
-It follows that $H_p$ is abelian for almost all $p$ and virtually abelian for all $p$.
-Since $H$ embeds into $\prod H_p$, it must be virtually abelian.
-Since $H$ is finitely generated, it is trivially linear, and we are done by applying Theorem~\ref{thm:NCClinear} again. \end{proof}
+Let $G_p$ denote the image of $G$ in $\widehat G_{p}$.
+Then $G_p$ has finite NCC (being a quotient of $G$) and is residually-$p$, so by Step~1 $G_p$ is finite, infinite cyclic or infinite dihedral; moreover, the last case may only occur when $p=2$ (since a residually-$p$ group cannot have $q$-torsion for $q\neq p$).
+If $G_p$ is finite, it must be a finite $p$-group.
+If in addition $G_p$ is non-cyclic, its abelianization is also non-cyclic and hence $\NCC(G_p)\geq p+1$.
+Since $\NCC(G_p)\leq \NCC(G)$, there are only finitely many $p$ for which $G_p$ is finite non-abelian.
+It follows that $G_p$ is abelian for almost all $p$ and virtually abelian for all $p$.
+Since $G$ embeds into $\prod G_p$, it must be virtually abelian, and we are done. \skv

+{\it Step 3: $G$ is an arbitrary residually finite group}.
+Since finiteness of NCC is preserved by passing to finite index subgroups, by Step~2 it suffices to show that $G$ has a finite index residually-$\Nil$ subgroup $H$.
+If $G$ is finitely generated, this holds by Corollary~\ref{reduction:discretefg}.
+In the general case, consider the profinite completion $\widehat G$.
+It has finite NCC and hence by Theorem~\ref{thm:mainprofinite} has an open pro-$\Nil$ subgroup $U$.
+Then $H=G\cap U$ is a finite index residually-$\Nil$ subgroup of $G$.